 You may find it interesting to know that Mr Wanderlust is actually the one who does most of our booking.
 I will quite often do a bunch of research especially if it is the sort of holiday where we are direct booking.
 But I get a bit deer-in-headlights overwhelmed sometimes.

 The amount of choice is crazy these days with resorts, hotels, bed and breakfasts and holiday rentals.
 My FOMO means I have a bit of a struggle actually pulling the trigger.
 Do we really want to go there?
 We’ve been before.
 We really want to go to this place too.
 Maybe we should go there?
 I think this house looks awesome….
 But what if I’ve missed something?
-Maybe I should just check again… Granny Wanderlust says I have the patience of a saint dealing with the Things sometimes (she’s right) but Mr Wanderlust takes patience to a whole new level.
+Maybe I should just check again… Granny Wanderlust says I have the patience of a saint dealing with the Things sometimes (she’s right) but Mr Wanderlust takes patience with me to a whole new level.

 This year, even though it wasn’t in our plan we decided we needed to get away and quickly booked a long weekend away.
 The embargo means there aren’t loads of (warm) options for a late October break.
 We had had a wonderful time in the Maldives 2 years ago so we jumped at the chance to go again.

 How Do You Choose?

 There is just SO much choice in the Maldives (over 70 resorts!).
 Here are some tips for narrowing down your search:

 - If you are travelling as a family you can eliminate some resorts which are couples only.